Thursday, September 26, 2019 · 0 min read

 Finally, the model with instruments was launched up to 47 m/s horizontal velocity.
 The impact is quite dramatic: from the outside, the noise is quite scary and indeed the recorded movies confirm how impressive the testing phase and the water displacement during the final stage of the test.

 It was very hard to lead the complete development and testing phases of this unique testing facility, so many nights spent working

 Alessandro concluded when tests were done

 It turned out, even he had doubted the feasibility of the project:

-I could not really believe that Dewesoft instruments could measure so accurately during such shock, but finally several tests were performed and GB of data were stored and analyzed - not a single sample was lost.
+I could not really believe that Dewesoft instruments could measure so accurately during such shock, but finally, several tests were performed and GB of data was stored and analyzed - not a single sample was lost.
 The acquired data was very useful for our partners and our unique facility is now very accurate and reliable - and has become very popular.